All Episodes

 You bet.

-Um I I'm just so sickened and angry.
+I'm just so sickened and angry.

-As a black woman, I'm so sickened and angered by those clips that you played of those black sports figures and sports casters.
+As a black woman, I'm so sickened and angered by those clips that you played of those black sports figures and sports casters, you know, just rallying for the right to use the N-word, this vile, disgusting word, this despicable word.

-You know, there is no other group of people in this country that have embraced a vile word to describe their own people to describe themselves.
+You know, there is no other group of people in this country that have embraced a vile word to describe their own people, to describe themselves.

 Then why use it now?

-These people don't even have the intelligence they can't even tell you why this is something that they want to use every day.
+They can't even tell you why this is something that they want to use every day.

-But I will say this and I have to say this for anybody who wants any black man who wants to sanitize this word and give it some you know some and and make it something that has auditory value let me just say this is the word that virtually every black male child every black male teen just before he's shot on the street by another black team that's the word that he that's the last word that he hear I'm gonna kill you black and that's the word that that's filled into that blank.
+But I will say this, and I have to say this: for anybody who wants, any black man who wants to sanitize this word and give it some, you know, some, and make it something that has auditory value, let me just say this.

 So you tell me what there is positive about this word.